eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/aa-support-of-electronic-payments-SCA-with-wallet.md

 #### 4.2.1  Principle of Clarity and Unambiguity

-Transaction data may contain elements not meant to be visually displayed to the user (e.g. a technical transaction id) and elements that are meant to be displayed.
+Transaction data may contain elements not meant to be visually displayed to the User (e.g. a technical transaction id) and elements that are meant to be displayed.
 To comply with Article 5(1)(a) of [RTS SCA], the Wallet Units must display the latter to the User with absolute clarity and in an understandable manner (this includes localisation).

 The following requirements are being considered:
 + Information Hierarchy: The Transaction Amount (including its ISO 4217 currency code or symbol) and the Payee's Name SHALL be the most prominent elements on the authorization screen.
-A clear visual hierarchy must be established through the strategic use of typography, such as increased font size, bold weight, and sufficient negative space, to draw the user's immediate and primary attention to this critical information.
+A clear visual hierarchy must be established through the strategic use of typography, such as increased font size, bold weight, and sufficient negative space, to draw the User's immediate and primary attention to this critical information.
-+ Data Fidelity: The information displayed to the user SHALL be an exact, unaltered representation of the data received in the transaction_data object from the Relying Party.
++ Data Fidelity: The information displayed to the User SHALL be an exact, unaltered representation of the data received in the transaction_data object from the Relying Party.
 The truncation, abbreviation, or summarization of the Payee's name or the transaction amount is strictly prohibited to prevent any possibility of misinterpretation.
-+ Focused Interface: The authorization screen SHALL be a dedicated, modal view focused exclusively on the transaction details and the required user action (consent or cancellation).
++ Focused Interface: The authorization screen SHALL be a dedicated, modal view focused exclusively on the transaction details and the required User action (consent or cancellation).
 It MUST be free of extraneous or distracting elements, such as advertisements, non-contextual notifications, or unrelated navigation options, which could obscure or detract from the payment information.
 + Payment Instrument Identification: The specific Payment Instrument being used for the transaction (e.g., "Visa ending in 1234" or "Savings Account") SHALL be clearly displayed.
 This ensures the Payer is fully aware of which financial account the transaction will be debited from.
 Information on the Payment Instrument may come as part of the transaction data or from the SUA attestation.

 _Note: In the opinion of the ARF team, the above requirements could be included a related Attestation Rulebook or Technical Specification potentially, but there is no need do introduce them as HLRs._